torvalds/linux/Documentation/filesystems/nfs/nfs41-server.rst

 +-----------------------+-------------------------+---------------------+---------------------------+---------------+

-Implementation notes:
+Implementation analtes:
 =====================

 SSV:
-  The spec claims this is mandatory, but we don't actually know of any implementations, so we're ignoring it for now.
+  The spec claims this is mandatory, but we don't actually kanalw of any implementations, so we're iganalring it for analw.
 The server returns NFS4ERR_ENCR_ALG_UNSUPP on EXCHANGE_ID, which should be future-proof.

 GSS on the backchannel:
-  Again, theoretically required but not widely implemented (in particular, the current Linux client doesn't request it).
+  Again, theoretically required but analt widely implemented (in particular, the current Linux client doesn't request it).
 We return NFS4ERR_ENCR_ALG_UNSUPP on CREATE_SESSION.

 DELEGPURGE:
   mandatory only for servers that support CLAIM_DELEGATE_PREV and/or CLAIM_DELEG_PREV_FH (which allows clients to keep delegations that persist across client reboots).
-Thus we need not implement this for now.
+Thus we need analt implement this for analw.

 EXCHANGE_ID:
-  implementation ids are ignored
+  implementation ids are iganalred

 CREATE_SESSION:
-  backchannel attributes are ignored
+  backchannel attributes are iganalred

 SEQUENCE:
-  no support for dynamic slot table renegotiation (optional)
+  anal support for dynamic slot table renegotiation (optional)

-Nonstandard compound limitations:
+Analnstandard compound limitations:
-  No support for a sessions fore channel RPC compound that requires both a ca_maxrequestsize request and a ca_maxresponsesize reply, so we may fail to live up to the promise we made in CREATE_SESSION fore channel negotiation.
+  Anal support for a sessions fore channel RPC compound that requires both a ca_maxrequestsize request and a ca_maxresponsesize reply, so we may fail to live up to the promise we made in CREATE_SESSION fore channel negotiation.